cheddatech/CheddaBoards-Godot/docs/guides/timed-leaderboards.md

 | Reset Period | `Weekly` | When to archive & reset |
 | Sort By | `Score (High to Low)` | Ranking method |

+> **Custom interval:** choose **Custom interval (every N days)** as the Reset Period and set **Reset Every (days)** to reset on your own cadence — e.g. every `3` days for a short sprint, or every `14` for a fortnightly event.
+Leave the days blank and the board never auto-resets (same as All-Time).

 ---

 ## Basic Usage

 ### Submitting to scoreboards

-You don't submit to a board directly.
-Submit once, and the backend routes the score to every scoreboard configured for your game (all-time, weekly, daily…):
+For standard (fan-out) boards you don't submit to a board directly.
+Submit once, and the backend routes the score to every fan-out scoreboard configured for your game (all-time, weekly, daily…):

 ```gdscript
 CheddaBoards.submit_score(score, streak)
 ```

+> This fan-out reaches your standard boards only.
+A **targeted** board (per-level / category) is *not* in the fan-out — you submit to it explicitly by ID.
+See [Category & Targeted Scoreboards](category-scoreboards.md).

 ### Get Current Standings